 The Volvo's steering isn't as fast or responsive as an Alfa Stelvio's, but the steering is light and nicely geared given the size and weight of the car, so the XC60 feels agile enough.

-The B5 petrol and diesel models offer mild-hybrid technology and you can have it with front or four-wheel drive is now standard across the range.
+The B-badged models offer mild-hybrid technology and you can have it with front or four-wheel drive is now standard across the range.
 At the heart of the system is a starter/generator that uses 48V technology to harness electricity that would otherwise be wasted under braking, and then gives it back to the engine during acceleration.
 The idea is that this energy helps the car to improve fuel economy, without the need to plug it in.

 Although it’s the diesels most people will go for, the T6 and T8 Twin Engine plug-in hybrids grab the headlines with their impressive performance and economy claims – and sizeable company car tax savings.

-The 194bhp B4 diesel model delivers a 0-62mph time of 8.3 seconds, while the 250bhp output of the front-wheel-drive B5 petrol version is good for a 7.0 second 0-62mph time, while the 4x4 variant is a tenth quicker.
+The 194bhp B4 diesel model delivers a 0-62mph time of 8.3 seconds, while the 250bhp output of the front-wheel-drive B5 petrol version is good for a 7.0 second sprint time - the 4x4 variant is a tenth quicker.
 If you want to move into hot hatch territory then the 296bhp B6 model could provide the answer, as it dispatches the same dash in a little over six seconds, but it has now been discontinued.

-Volvo's 'Recharge' lineup of plug-in hybrids includes the 335bhp T6, 385bhp T8 and 399bhp T8 Polestar Engineered models, with all being capable of reaching 62mph from standstill in under six seconds.
+Volvo's 'Recharge' lineup of plug-in hybrids includes the 345bhp T6 and the 449bhp T8 Polestar Engineered models, with both capable of reaching 0-62mph in 5.7 and 4.9 seconds respectively.